-44) Who interprets the evidence?
+30) Who interprets the evidence?
 What is the process?
 (Who in the department is responsible for interpreting the data and making recommendations for curriculum or assignment changes if appropriate?
 When does this occur?)

-Core literature courses (2) in Slavic and Eastern Languages and Literatures are taught by the two FT faculty in Russian/Slavic literature.
+Cultural diversity courses in the fields of Slavic Studies are taught by the two FT faculty and one PT faculty in Russian/Slavic literature.
+In Spring 2019, the course was co-taught.
 These professors assess the outcomes of their students.
 Changes are made to the curriculum in consultation and in response to student performance and evaluation.

-45) What were the assessment results and what changes have been made as a result of using this data/evidence?
-(What were the major assessment findings?
+31) What were the assessment results and what changes have been made as a result of using this data/evidence?
+What were the major assessment findings?
 Have there been any recent changes to your curriculum or program?
 How did the assessment data contribute to those changes?